USDA-ARS-GBRU/ml-training-site/_tutorials/metagenomics.md

 ```
 0.22% of our reads contained contaminants or were too short after low quality reads were removed, suggesting that our insert size selection went well.

 If we look at the `contam_stats.txt` file we see that most of the contaminants were known Illumina linkers.
-Because so many of these have been erroneously been deposited in the NT database, Blasting the contaminant sequences will turn up some very odd things.
+Because so many of these have been erroneously deposited in the NT database, Blasting the contaminant sequences will turn up some very odd things.
 The first sequence in our contaminants file is supposedly a Carp.
 ```
 #File   data/10142.1.149555.ATGTC.subset_500k.fastq.gz
 #Total  500000